These days, it’s a lot harder to find “mortgages with no money down,” though not entirely impossible.

-The reason they require a larger down payment nowadays is because home prices aren’t appreciating like they once were; in fact, they’re dropping steadily, shifting more risk to the lenders that issue loans.
+They began requiring larger down payments because home prices weren’t appreciating like they once were; in fact, they were dropping steadily, shifting more risk to the lenders that issue low-down payment loans.

 Conversely, if a homeowner is required to put down say 10 percent of the purchase price, the lender has a safety buffer, and the homeowner is more likely to continue making payments, as they won’t want to lose that initial investment.